pdfernhout/mithril-gitter-archiver-and-viewer/README.md

 This is a node script to convert all the messages into one big allMessages.json file.
 That file is about 37 megabytes as of this writing (2018).
+It also create a smaller allUser.json file.

 The current bash download script stores the messages in "new-messages" folder.
-You will need to rename that as messages for the coalesce.js script to work.
+You will need to manually copy the JSON files in there to the "messages" folder for the coalesce.js script to work.
 The reason for this is to avoid accidentally overwriting hours of previously downloaded messages by accident if running the script a second time.

-> $ node ./coalesce.js
+> node ./coalesce.js

 ## generate_user_stats.js

 Outputs a list of all users in order of how many posts they have made.

 Used to generate stat_users.txt via:
-> $ node ./generate_user_stats.js > stats/stats_users.txt
+> node ./generate_user_stats.js > stats/stats_users.txt

 ## generate_word_stats.js